Leadership For Everyone

 - Responsibility for others.
 Being responsible for others is, of course, another central part of leadership, but it is important that you don’t walk onto the spider’s web of taking responsibility for the thoughts, feelings and actions of other people… that’s their responsibility, always.
 As a leader, your ‘responsibility for others’ is about managing the unity of the group and making sure everyone is healthy, motivated, supported, and pulling in the right direction towards organisational goals.
 At home it’s called ‘family’… at Enrichyou, we call it ‘the working family’.
 Clear roles, responsibility and authority, coupled with unity of vision and decision-making will quickly bring harmony and success in any workplace.
-Think about how you might already live by these tenets at work (with colleagues), or at home (with family and friends)… are you a leader yet?
+Think about how you might already live by these tenets at work (with colleagues), or at home (with family and friends)… etc.

 - Responsibility for the whole.
 In a business sense, ‘whole’ is simply a definition of the entity for which you are responsible or have influence over… your role, your team, the whole business, a function or process, a department such as marketing, finance, HR etc. This is where accountability and true leadership is really tested.
 Are the decisions being made really in the best interests of everyone… or do you see managers competing and fighting over resources, or making decisions for short-term gain instead of taking time to communicate, collaborate and achieve the best for ‘the whole’ in the medium and longer-term?

-If you would like to learn more about how Enrichyou can train and develop individuals within your team, or help you develop a culture of leadership and management excellence in your organisation, download a Leadership Academy brochure using the link below, or view our 1-day workshop events [HERE]
+If you would like to learn more about how Enrichyou can train and develop individuals within your team, or help you develop a culture of management excellence and natural leadership across your organisation, download our Leadership Academy brochure using the link below, or view our 1-day workshop events [HERE]